vercel/next.js/packages/next/README.md

 - `req` - HTTP request object (server only)
 - `res` - HTTP response object (server only)
 - `err` - Error object if any error is encountered during the rendering
+- `router` - The router instance (router methods are not available on server)

 ### Routing